Skip to main content

 A Beautiful well lit city/Josh Hild

 The law part made my entire course thrilling.
 Classes became sweeter each day.
-I loved almost everything in that course except a certain unit, which I found to be too simplified for my understanding.
+I loved almost everything in that course except One unit.
+That I found too simplified for my understanding.
 I don’t know how I am wired.
-Sometimes, I have problems understanding simplified materials.
+Sometimes, I struggle to understand simplified materials.
 Perhaps my brain is used to cracking complex things.
-My life was finally progressing.
+That is the only viable conclusion I can find.
+Beyond that unit, my life was finally progressing.
 I could visualize a lot of things.
 Things that my peers could not wrap their heads around.
-And it was interesting how my knowledge could come handy during group projects.
+And it was fascinating how my knowledge could come handy during group projects.
 I was crushing it.
-There were a lot of things that I was getting right and that kept my momentum high.
-For example, I was not struggling to prepare for my tests.
-I knew how to prepare and that kept my grades high.
-For me, education is not just about passing exams.
-I was much more interested in putting my skills to work.
+I was getting a lot of things right.
+And that kept my momentum high.
+I had this one characteristic reality.
+I was not struggling to prepare for my tests.
+I knew how to prepare and that knowledge alone.
+Helped to sustain my grades up every semester.
+Education to me is not just about passing exams.
+I was much more interested acquiring the skills and putting those skills to work.

-I had business knowledge and I lived in a city.
-Taking risks was one of the natural things I could also indulge into sometimes.
-I was just trying to integrate my world.
+I had business knowledge and I lived in a big city.
+Taking risks was one of my natural realities I loved indulging into sometimes.
+Taking risks was synonymous to integrating my world.
 I had no problem making mistakes.
-I was willing to risk to understand what the city was getting wrong.
-And at the same time, use my experience in the corporate world to stay ahead of my peers.
-I could see some of my peers playing around.
+I was willing to risk and learn the hard way.
+Rather than play safe and miss out on a learning opportunity.
+I had survival skills.
+And I had to test them.
+And my experience with the corporate world kept me ahead of my peers.
+I could see most of my peers playing around.
 They were wasting a lot of time in irrelevant things.
 Some were discovering themselves.
 And I could see the girls’ and boys’ crazy ones.
-I would also see some who were struggling to live in a big city.
-Life was happening in front of me.
-I had to choose what was right for me.
+And there were some who were struggling to live in a big city.
+I was alive.
+And life was happening in front of me.
+And I had to make decisions.
 My grounding in business had carried me past peer pressure.
-I was not worried about peer pressure.
-In fact, I never thought about something like that.
+I was not worried about peer pressure at all.
+In fact, the word peer pressure was not in my mind.

 As a child, I knew that adults were supposed to know better.
-I don’t know where I got this knowledge but I knew adults needed to do better.
+I don’t know where I got that revelation from.
+But I knew adults needed to do better.
 And I was determined as a young adult to do better.
-So, you can imagine the surprise I got from my findings.
+So you can imagine the surprise I got from my findings.
 That adults too make very illustrious mistakes.
 And the thesis of my project focused on why adults make mistakes in the first place.
-I loved the experience of discovering a brand new truth by myself.
+I loved the feeling of discovering a brand new truth by myself.
 The truth not only taught me precautions but also responsibility.
-I saw the threats of irresponsibility and I never wanted anything to do with it.
-I learned from my findings that one of the biggest challenges adults struggle with, is being responsible human beings.
+I saw the threats of irresponsibility and I never wanted anything to do with them.
+I learned from my findings that one of the biggest challenges adults struggle with is being responsible human beings.
 Doing the right thing at the right time.
-My investigations taught me that it was not that simple.
+My investigations taught me being responsible was not that simple.
 People were struggling and I could see those struggles in a big city.
 People were doing different things.
 Things that they thought could help them make progress.
 However, most of them were struggling to get it right.

 Comments